airbytehq/airbyte/docs/integrations/sources/google-drive.md

 This page contains the setup guide and reference information for the Google Drive source connector.

 :::info
 The Google Drive source connector pulls data from a single folder in Google Drive.
 Subfolders are recursively included in the sync.
-All files in the specified folder and all root folders will be considered.
+All files in the specified folder and all sub folders will be considered.
 :::

 ## Prerequisites

-- Drive folder link - The link to the Google Drive folder you want to sync
+- Drive folder link - The link to the Google Drive folder you want to sync files from (includes files located in subfolders)
 <!-- env:cloud -->
 - **For Airbyte Cloud** A Google Workspace user with access to the spreadsheet
 <!-- /env:cloud -->